 Why La Jolla?

 Why not La Jolla?
 There’s plenty more to see, including Scripps Pier, Birch Aquarium, restaurants, bars, and retail stores.
 Probably one of the best ways to experience La Jolla is to paddle out, grab a surfboard and go as far as the water will take you.
 Learn to swim, then learn to ride.
 With the area’s calm waters, you can go wherever you want.
-Why not get started and take surfing lessons on one of San Diego’s easiest beaches.
+Why not get started and take surfing lessons with Pacific Surf School on one of San Diego’s easiest beaches.